-- Abstract of Statistics, Government of Gibraltar, Gibraltar, various editions up to 2015. - Gibraltar Port Authority, Gibraltar, 2017. - Gibraltar Electricity Authority, Gibraltar, 2015. - IEA Secretariat estimates.
+- Abstract of Statistics, Government of Gibraltar, Gibraltar, various editions up to 2016. - Gibraltar Port Authority, Activity, Gibraltar, various editions up to 2018. - Gibraltar Electricity Authority, Monthly amounts collected and billed in respect of electricity, Gibraltar, various editions up to 2018. - IEA Secretariat estimates.